jharwell/sierra/docs/src/tutorials/plugin/platform/index.rst

       .. tab:: ExpRunShellCmdsGenerator

          This class is optional.
-If it is defined, it should conform to :class:`~sierra.core.experiment.bindings.IExpRunShellCmdsGenerator`
+If it is defined, it should conform to :class:`~sierra.core.experiment.bindings.IExpRunShellCmdsGenerator`.

-         It is used in stage 1 to define the shell commands per-experimental run.
-These are cmds which need to be run before an experimental run, the cmds to actually execute the experimental run, and any post-run cleanup cmds before the next run is started for this platform.
+         It is used in stage 1 to generate (not execute) the shell commands per-experimental run for this platform.
+These are sets of cmds which:

+         - Need to be run before an experimental run.

+         - Need to be run to actually execute an experimental run.

+         - Need to executed post experimental run to cleanup before the next run is started.
 The generated cmds are written to a text file that GNU parallel (or some other engine of your choice) will run in stage 2.

+         Pay special attention to
+         :class:`~sierra.core.experiment.bindings.IExpRunShellCmdsGenerator.cmdfile_paradigm()`:
+         this is how you tell SIERRA the type of run-time parallelism for your platform.

       .. tab:: ExpShellCmdsGenerator

          This class is optional.
 If it is defined, it should conform to :class:`~sierra.core.experiment.bindings.IExpShellCmdsGenerator`.

-         It is used in stage 2 to execute shell commands per-experiment previously written to a text file using GNU parallel (or some other engine of your choice).
-This includes cmds to run prior to any experimental run being executed and any post-experiment cleanup cmds before the next experiment is executed for this platform.
+         It is used in stage 2 to execute (not generate) shell commands per-experiment previously written to a text file using GNU parallel (or some other engine of your choice).
+This includes sets of cmds for:

+         - Pre-experiment cmds executed prior to any experimental run being executed.

+         - Post-experiment cleanup cmds before the next experiment is executed.

          ..
 IMPORTANT:: The result of ``exec_exp_cmds()`` for platforms plugins is ignored, because it doesn't make sense: execution environments execute experiments (DUH).

 #.
 In ``plugin.py``, you may define ``exec_env_check()`` to check the software